ttapupy/new_exchange_rate/README.md

 # new_exchange_rate

 A kind of demo app using @tanstack libraries: react-query and react-table.

 ### under development

-ATM you can get actual exchange rates based on EUR, and later a retrospective graph per relation as well.
+ATM you can get actual exchange rates based on EUR and a retrospective graph per relation for the last 30 days.
+ToDo: error-handling, tests...